derhansen/sf_event_mgt/Documentation/User/Events/Index.rst

          Description:

  - :Field:
-         Title
+         Hide

    :Description:
-         Title of the event.
+         If checked, the event is hidden

  - :Field:
-         Teaser
+         Top event

    :Description:
-         The teaser for the event.
+         If checked, the event is considered as a top event

  - :Field:
-         Description
+         Title

    :Description:
-         The description for the event.

- - :Field:
-         Program

-   :Description:
-         The program/schedule for the event.

- - :Field:
-         Link

-   :Description:
-         A link (e.g. external link) for the event.
+         Title of the event.

- - :Field:
-         Top event

-   :Description:
-         If checked, the event is considered as a top event

  - :Field:
          Startdate